ricardpaschoeto/MITx-6.00.2x-Introduction-to-Computational-Thinking-and-Data-Science/README.md

 The brute force algorithm will first try to fit them on only one trip, ["Jesse", "Maybel", "Callie", "Maggie"].
 Since this trip contains 16 tons of cows, it is over the weight limit and does not work.
 Then the algorithm will try fitting them on all combinations of two trips.
 Suppose it first tries [["Jesse", "Maggie"], ["Maybel", "Callie"]].
 This solution will be rejected because Jesse and Maggie together are over the weight limit and cannot be on the same trip.
 The algorithm will continue trying two trip partitions until it finds one that works, such as [["Jesse", "Callie"], ["Maybel", "Maggie"]].

 The final result is then [["Jesse", "Callie"], ["Maybel", "Maggie"]].
 Note that depending on which cow it tries first, the algorithm may find a different, optimal solution.
 Another optimal result could be [["Jesse", "Maybel"],["Callie", "Maggie"]].

+# Project 2

+## Simulation Overview

+iRobot is a company (started by MIT alumni and faculty) that sells the Roomba vacuuming robot (watch one of the product videos to see these robots in action).
+Roomba robots move around the floor, cleaning the area they pass over.

+In this problem set, you will code a simulation to compare how much time a group of Roomba-like robots will take to clean the floor of a room using two different strategies.

+The following simplified model of a single robot moving in a square 5x5 room should give you some intuition about the system we are simulating.

+The robot starts out at some random position in the room, and with a random direction of motion.
+The illustrations below show the robot's position (indicated by a black dot) as well as its direction (indicated by the direction of the red arrowhead).